-Located in beautiful Richmond County New York, Sawmill Creek Wetlands exemplify the extraordinary diversity found throughout Region 2.
-Showcasing a stunning mixture of dense hardwood forests, lush wetlands, and expansive marshland, visitors to Sawmill Creek can enjoy a variety of recreational activities, including nature and wildlife observation, photography, hiking, and bird watching.
+Sawmill Creek Wetlands consists of a mixture of dense hardwood forests, lush wetlands, and expansive marshland.
+Visitors to Sawmill Creek can enjoy a variety of recreational activities, including nature and wildlife observation, photography, hiking, and bird watching.

-Sawmill Creek Wetlands may be accessed by taking the West Shore Expressway (Route 440) to either Chelsea Rd or Bloomfield Rd directly east of the railroad tracks.
+Sawmill Creek Wetlands may be accessed by taking the West Shore Expressway (Route 440) to either Chelsea Road or Bloomfield Road directly east of the railroad tracks.
 Parking is available from the shoulder of the road.

 ***Stay Safe- Bring a Friend When Visiting the Property***